Drawing room: History and development

-In 18th-century London, the royal morning receptions that the French called levées were called "drawing rooms", with the sense originally that the privileged members of court would gather in the drawing room outside the king's bedroom, where he would make his first formal public appearance of the day.
+In 18th-century and 19th century London, the royal morning receptions that the French called levées were called "drawing rooms", with the sense originally that the privileged members of court would gather in the drawing room outside the king's bedroom, where he would make his first formal public appearance of the day.
+Later they developed into large, very formal, daytime parties.

 During the American Civil War, in the White House of the Confederacy in Richmond, Virginia, the drawing room was off the parlor where CSA President Jefferson Davis greeted his guests.
 At the conclusion of these greetings, the men remained in the parlor to talk politics and the women withdrew to the drawing room for their own conversation.
 This was common practice in the affluent circles of the Southern United States.

 In 1865, an architectural manual in England defined "drawing room" in this way:

 This is the Lady's Apartment, essentially, being the modern form of the Lady's Withdrawing-room, otherwise the Parlour, or perfected Chamber of mediaeval plan.
 If a Morning-room be not provided, it is properly the only Sitting-room of the family.
 In it in any case the ladies receive calls throughout the day, and the family and their guests assemble before dinner.
 After dinner the ladies withdraw to it, and are joined by the gentlemen for the evening.
 It is also the reception room for evening parties.
 There is only one kind of drawing room as regards purpose: there is little difference, except in size and evidence of opulence, between that of the duchess and that of the simplest gentlewoman in the neighborhood. ...

 In size, a small drawing room will be about 16 feet wide by from 18 to 20 feet long: 18 by 24 feet is a good size: 20 by 30 to 26 by 40 is enough for a very superior apartment.